ArtiomSu/Asus-ROG-Phone-2-RGB/README.md

 4. From here you can enable your desired animation for this app.
 5. Also make sure the standard notification options are enabled as here [Notifications](notifications)

+### Save Restore App Data
+Since release 13 you can now save and restore your data, this way you dont have to setup all of the settings for custom notifications each time you reinstall the app.

+###### How to
+1. Change any setting in the app that you want and when finished go to the about tab.
+2. Click on the "Export Settings" button to save.
+3. After reinstalling the app or whenever.
+You can click on "Import Settings", the app will restart and your previous settings will be applied.

+###### How does it work
+Because this app uses root access we can take advantage of the shared preferences file.

+When you save your settings, the app copies `/data/data/terminal_heat_sink.asusrogphone2rgb/shared_prefs/terminal_heat_sink.asusrogphone2rgb.xml` into `/sdcard/.terminal_heat_sink.asusrogphone2rgb.xml`

+When you restore the settings, the app copies the file back into the shared preferences folder and restarts the app so that it can read the new shared preferences therby restoring the apps settings to what they were.

 # Issues
 1. colour wheel performance.
 This is improved as of version 3 but could still be smoother.
 2. app list can take a while to load because it gets the app icon for each application on the phone.